Privacy Policy

 Google User Messaging Platform (UMP) Consent management policies.google.com/privacy

-Affiliate partners (if activated — see §7) Destination websites opened in a Chrome Custom Tab when you tap an offer card Airalo · Holafly · Saily · GigSky
+Affiliate partners (aloSIM and Airalo are active; others may be activated — see §7) Destination websites opened in a Chrome Custom Tab when you tap an offer card aloSIM · Airalo · Holafly · Saily · GigSky

 7. Affiliate links

-When active, the result screen may show offers from third-party eSIM providers (such as Airalo, Holafly, Saily, GigSky).
+The result screen may show offers from third-party eSIM providers (currently aloSIM and Airalo; others may be added later).
 When you tap an offer, the app opens that provider's website in a Chrome Custom Tab.
 Some links carry an affiliate identifier so we may earn a small commission if you make a purchase — at no extra cost to you.
 The link may also include a short non-personal tag identifying that the click came from this app, the result verdict shown to you, and your active app language (e.g. esimcheck_supported_nl) so we can see in our affiliate dashboards which offers are useful.
 This tag does not identify you.
 Once you leave the app, the third party's own privacy policy applies; we do not share any personal data about you with them.

 8. Your choices